 The most common weekly planning and status reporting framework

 Are you a leader that wishes to excel?
 Improve your team leadership with better weekly planning and reporting.

 What is PPP weekly reporting?

-The most efficient and widely used status reporting framework is PPP which stands for Plans, Progress, and Problems.
+The most efficient and widely used status reporting framework as implemented in Weekdone software is PPP which stands for Plans, Progress, and Problems.
 It’s used by companies like Skype, eBay and Facebook.
-We recommend you use PPP’s with a software and add any other custom categories that might helpful to your the team.
+We recommend you use PPP’s in software and add any other custom categories that might helpful to your the team.

 The compiled weekly report is then shared with leaders, team managers and co-workers.
 It is used in organizations in situations like employee to manager, team member to team or CEO to board, investors and advisors reporting.
 Weekdone generates and emails the weekly PPP report automatically.